 Brexit and the transfer of personal data to the UK

-Transferring personal data to the UK may continue under the same conditions as before the transition period.
-That means that the same rules apply to the transfer of personal data to the UK as to transfers within Finland until the end of 2020.
-Controllers and processors do not have to apply the safeguards provided for in Chapter V of the GDPR before the transition period has ended.
+This means that, until the end of the bridging period, the same rules apply to the transfer of personal data to the UK as to transfers within the EU.
+Controllers and processors do not have to apply the safeguards provided for in Chapter V of the GDPR before the bridging period has ended.

 Transfer of personal data to the UK after the transition period